dpradell-dev/playfab-opensea-unity-sample/README.md

 ![Alt text](image-7.png)

-After a few seconds OpenSea will let you know the collection approval has been completed:
+After a few seconds OpenSea will let you know the collection approval has been successful:

 ![Alt text](image-9.png)